MohamedElshowel/Landing-Page-Udacity-NanoDegree/README.md

 ## Features
+* Create sections with dummy content dynamically to the Landing Page.
-* Build Navigation bar dynamically based on the sections loaded in the `index.html`.
+* Build Navigation bar dynamically based on the sections created.
 * Scroll to the section selected when clicking on its title in the navigation bar.
 * Highlight the current section in the viewport and also its item in the navigation bar.
 * Add "Scroll to Top" button when scrolling down to go to the top of the page.